Prospective Students

 Active and Inclusive Student Organization

 Frenatae, the UMN Entomology Graduate Student Organization, works to represent students within the Department of Entomology.
 As a self-governing group, they partner with the Department to support the development of professional skills among students, foster an environment for the exchange of scientific ideas, and create a social network for the student body.
-Frenatae organizes numerous public outreach events, invites guest speakers, plans professional skill-building workshops, and provides networking opportunities for entomology students.
+Frenatae organizes numerous public outreach events, invites guest speakers, plans professional skill-building workshops, provides networking opportunities for entomology students, and are active on the departmental Diversity, Equity, and Inclusion committee.
+Read more about the department’s diversity initiatives.

 Fellowships